 - All chemicals that are not transferred to the Chemical Reuse Program or to your new laboratory must be disposed of through REHS.
 Dispose of these materials, in the same way, as you would have during the course of your normal experimentation.
-(Link to Haz Waste Policy) Contact REHS for assistance in disposing of your chemicals, especially if there is a large quantity.
+See Hazardous Waste Disposal Policy and Procedures.
+Contact REHS for assistance in disposing of your chemicals, especially if there is a large quantity.

 - Due to Department of Transportation (DOT) shipping requirements, it is imperative that REHS is notified if any chemicals are going to be transported off Rutgers University property.
 This notification should be made as soon as possible so that special arrangements can be made, if necessary.
 (Note that REHS can be contacted with any transportation questions for transfer of these materials off Rutgers University property or for transfer within Rutgers University property.)

 - Separate any Rad/biological, chemical/biological, and Rad/chemical mixed waste from other wastes.
 Be sure that the mixed wastes are addressed in inventories for inclusion in waste disposal planning.

 - Gas cylinders and lecture bottles that are no longer used should be returned to the supplier or transferred to another PI.